rawatrob/removeMetadataFromImage/README.md

 https://jimpl.com/

-4)just upload the uploaded image url and and click on view image data
+4)just upload the uploaded image url and and click on view image datals